-In partnership with its social partners, the Municipality has embarked on a process of localising the SDGs in the uMhlathuze context.
-This initiative is at its infancy stage and as such, broader consultation with various stakeholders and role-players is yet to be achieved.
-As part of the first attempt to localisation, the following localisation framework has been agreed to.
+Sustainability and integration issues are at the focus of the spatial transformation agenda being pursued by the municipality.
+In collaboration with its social partners, the Municipality has embarked on a process of localising the Sustainable Development Goals (SDGs) in the uMhlathuze context.
+Although this process is at its infancy stage, a localisation framework has been agreed to.
+Broader consultation with various stakeholders and role-players is being pursued.